OpenTreeOfLife/opentree/README.md

 python modules for opentree, plus a few convenience modules.
 To [install these modules using pip](http://www.pip-installer.org/en/latest/cookbook.html#requirements-files),

+The file **requirements.in** captures our intentions, typically following the latest version of each module unless frozen to address bugs or incompatibilities.

 <pre>
+# create a python3 venv inside the top-level folder
+cd ~/repos/webapp-tree-viewer
+export VENV="$(pwd)/venv"
+python3 -m venv $VENV

+# install the pinned set of known-good modules
 pip install -r requirements.txt

+# OR during development, try to update these using `requirements.in`
+pip install -r requirements.in

+# capture the resulting versions for production deploymentsl
+$VENV/bin/pip freeze -r requirements.in > requirements.txt
+# capture and save the full dependency tree for all modules
+$VENV/bin/pipdeptree > pipdeptree.out
 </pre>

 The contents of the webapp subdirectory are a web2py application.
 Make a symbolic